 The romance, betrayal and battles that ensue are played out with a levity that makes the three and half hour stage time feel zippy.
 We particularly enjoyed the volatile Cleopatra venting all her frustrations on the messenger who reveals Antony has re-married.

-The revolving set by Hildegard Bechtler is marvellously malleable, shifting to from lascivious luxury to the disorientating destruction of war.
+The revolving set by Hildegard Bechtler is marvellously malleable, shifting from lascivious luxury to the disorientating destruction of war.
 No expenses are spared – from bombs exploding on stage to the jaw-dropping realism of Cleopatra’s snake bite suicide.